 The workshop will take place at SFU’s Morris J Wosk Centre for Dialogue located at 580 West Hastings Street Vancouver.

-Registration will open at 8:30am on both April 6th and 7th.
+Registration will open at 8:30am.
 Coffee & tea will be served.
 The workshop begins at 9:00am and runs until 4:00pm, with lunch and snacks provided.

 The registration rate (in Canadian dollars) is